freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/asset-library-styleguide.md

 >
 > So, a texture map at 296×296 would correspond to 6px / mm.
 Since we're at power of twos, we could go for either 512×512 or 256×256.

-### File Format
+### Compression

 Export your texture maps in **PNG format**.
 Use 32-bit if they include an alpha channel; otherwise, 24-bit is sufficient.
+Use halved resolution for the mask map.
+Don't quantize / TinyPNG your maps, since together with the GPU's block compression they will result in artifacts.

 > [!note]
 > Many artists prefer to export their textures as TGA due to faster read/write speeds, but TGA files consume significantly more space.
 PNG uses lossless compression, and once imported, Unity stores textures in a GPU-friendly format anyway.
 Additionally, when exporting to the `.vpe` format, image textures are converted into a runtime-optimized format.

 In terms of *packaging*, Unity's HDRP stores metallic, ambient occlusion and smoothness in what they call a [mask map](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@17.2/manual/Mask-Map-and-Detail-Map.html).
 Substance Painter exports this out of the box, but it should be pretty easy to do with Blender as well.

 ### Wear